 Social History Museum

 The Social History Collections contain thousands of objects representing the everyday and exceptional lives of local people from the 18th Century to the present day.
-It aims to cover aspects of the domestic and social lives of those for whom Rossendale is home.
+It aims to cover aspects of the domestic and social lives of those for whom Rossendale was and is home.

 There is a cabinet of childhood that has items both made and used by local children.
 You can see, clothes, games, samplers, copy books, and school photographs.